inspircd/docs/docs/rules.md

 The InspIRCd Team are responsible for interpreting and enforcing these rules.
 Members of the InspIRCd Team have channel prefix modes `a` (admin) and `o` (op) on IRC and are marked as "Member" on GitHub.
 On IRC some people have been deputised to help enforce the rules.
 These people have channel prefix mode `h` (halfop).

 We aim to enforce these rules fairly against everyone and may forgive people who make amends.
-To appeal a moderation action you can message Sadie on Teranova or email her at [sadie@witchery.services](mailto:sadie@witchery.services).
+To appeal a moderation action you can message Sadie on Teranova or email her at [sadie@sadiepowell.dev](mailto:sadie@sadiepowell.dev).

 Evasion or sending abuse in response to a moderation action will result in a permanent ban.